TejasVarute/Notes/React-JS.md

 #### 5. Context API

-- This is used to remove complexity in props drilling as we have to pass the props data from parent to child thorugh multiple childs.
+- This is used to remove complexity in props drilling as we have to pass the props data from parent to child through multiple childs.
 - Context API contains `create`, `provider` and `consumer`.
 - Context API's consumer contains a function with single argument.
-- For multiple conext API we have to create multiple providers and multiple consumers.
+- For multiple context API we have to create multiple providers and multiple consumers.
 - Eg.

   ```js